House of the Dragon: Language

-Game of Thrones linguist David J. Peterson returned to continue his work on the constructed language High Valyrian.
+Game of Thrones conlanger David J. Peterson returned to continue his work on the constructed language High Valyrian.
 Peterson stated that, unlike Game of Thrones, House of the Dragon features scene-long dialogue in High Valyrian.
 In the series, High Valyrian is spoken by both Targaryens and Velaryons, requiring cast members to learn the language.
 Emma D'Arcy reportedly enjoyed learning it, while Matt Smith initially dreaded it and found it daunting.

 Budget

-The production budget of the first season of House of the Dragon was nearly $200 million, which equates to under $20 million per episode.
-In comparison, its parent series, Game of Thrones, cost around $100 million per season, beginning with nearly $6 million per episode from seasons one to five, around $10 million for every episode in seasons six and seven, and up to $15 million each episode in its eighth and final season, earning $285 million in profits per episode over its eight seasons.
+The production budget of the first season of House of the Dragon was nearly $200 million, which equates to an average of just below $20 million per episode.
+In comparison, its parent series, Game of Thrones, cost around $100 million per season, beginning with nearly $6 million per episode from seasons one to five, around $10 million for every episode in seasons six and seven, and up to $15 million each episode in its eighth and final season, earning $285 million in profits per season over its eight seasons.
 According to Deadline Hollywood, the marketing budget was over $100 million, comparable to the budget for a blockbuster theatrical film.

 Release

 House of the Dragon premiered on August 21, 2022.
-It is HBO's first new series to stream in 4K, Dolby Vision HDR and Dolby Atmos on its streaming platform HBO Max.
+It is HBO's first new series to stream in 4K, Dolby Vision HDR and Dolby Atmos on its sister streaming platform HBO Max.
 The first episode was released for free on YouTube on September 2, 2022.
 The first-season finale was leaked online the week before the actual air date, with the full episode appearing on torrent sites.
 According to HBO, the leak came from a Europe, the Middle East and Africa partner and it will "aggressively" monitor for additional leaks.
+The second season premiered on June 16, 2024.
+The second-season finale was also leaked online, with HBO releasing a statement stating the leak originated from a "third-party distributor".

 International broadcast

 In New Zealand, the series is distributed by Sky's SoHo TV channel and Neon streaming service.
 In the Philippines, SKY broadcasts the show via its main cable television services and other digital streaming platforms.
-In India, Disney+ Hotstar distributes the show.
+In India, JioHotstar distributes the show.
 In the UK, Ireland, Italy, Germany, Austria and Switzerland, the series airs on Sky Atlantic and its accompanying streaming service Now.
 In Canada, House of the Dragon is available on Bell Media's Crave streaming service and its HBO linear channel.
 In Australia, the series is available for streaming on Binge and Foxtel.

 Home media

-The first season was released on 4K UHD Blu-ray, standard Blu-ray, and DVD on December 20, 2022, and contains over an hour of behind-the-scenes features.
+The first season was released on 4K UHD Blu-ray (including a SteelBook special edition), standard Blu-ray, and DVD on December 20, 2022, and contains over an hour of behind-the-scenes features.
+The second season was released on all the same physical media formats on November 19, 2024.